 - Weight loss

 These are just some of the many symptoms that people who abuse different types of prescription drugs can experience.
 The number of symptoms and the severity of them will relate back to how much the individual is using and how often he or she is using.
 When symptoms such as these begin to become noticeable, it is only a matter of time until the individual will need to obtain professional treatment.

-Inpatient treatment is one of the most common forms of a Nashville, Tennessee prescription drug rehab, as it provides clients with a comprehensive treatment plan that includes detox, therapy, and aftercare services.
-When someone enters into this type of prescription drug rehab center in Nashville, TN, he or she will likely stay for 30, 60, or 90 days, depending on his or her treatment needs.
+Inpatient treatment is one of the most common forms of prescription drug rehab, as it provides clients with a comprehensive treatment plan that includes detox, therapy, and aftercare services.
+When someone enters into this type of treatment, he or she will likely stay for 30, 60, or 90 days, depending on his or her treatment needs.
 During this time, the client will reside on campus until his or her program is complete.
 If necessary, the client will be provided detox services where he or she can clear his or her system of addictive substances.
 He or she will also be able to partake in several different evidence-based therapies designed to help treat the underlying causes of the addiction.

 Intensive Outpatient Program